soar-telescope/goodman_pipeline/README.md

 #### redspec.py
  Spectra extraction and wavelength calibration

+## How to install it?

+Either clone or download this code.
+If you decide to clone it just do ...

+Or you can simply go and click _here_ for download a zip file with all the script files.

 ## How to use it?

-Either clone or download this code.
 To get a list of the possible arguments do:

 ```shell
 /path/to/this/repo/redspec.py --help